Announcing our new Course: AI Red-Teaming and AI Safety Masterclass

 How to Use Program of Thoughts Prompting?

-We can use PoT in either Zero-Shot or Few-Shot settings.
+We can use PoT in either Zero-Shot or Few-Shot Prompting settings.
 In Zero-Shot PoT, the prompt doesn't include any exemplar.

 The prompt generates a Python program as the output, which the Python interpreter executes to get the final output, i.e., 260.